 Using Chernoff inequalities, Theorem~\ref{special_tsdpt} gives success bounds which decay exponentially in $k$ for any fixed $\alpha, \eps, \eta$, provided $\eta > 1 - \eps + \alpha \eps$.
 As we will explain, Shaltiel's examples show that this cutoff is nearly best-possible.
-By setting $\eta := 1$ in Theorem~\ref{special_tsdpt}, we also get an ordinary DPT for non-Boolean functions, which in general is stronger than the DPT we'd get by a straightforward generalization of our techniques for Theorem~\ref{mainsdpt}.
+By setting $\eta := 1$ in Theorem~\ref{special_tsdpt}, we also get an ordinary DPT for non-Boolean functions, which for typical parameter settings is stronger than the DPT we'd obtain by a straightforward generalization of our techniques for Theorem~\ref{mainsdpt}.
 This is the simplest way we know to get such a DPT.

-Threshold DPTs have been proved for a variety of models.
-Unger~\cite{Ung} shows how to derive threshold DPTs from XOR lemmas, and recent work of Impagliazzo and Kabanets~\cite{IK10} gives a way to derive threshold DPTs from sufficiently strong DPTs (see also the earlier works cited in~\cite{Ung, IK10}).
-However, the results of~\cite{IK10} do not apply for our purposes, and the threshold DPT we prove is more general than we'd get by applying the results of~\cite{Ung} to our XOR lemma.
-In any case the proof of our threshold DPT is, we feel, quite natural (and actually forms the basis for our XOR lemma).
-Our method applies to very general threshold events: we give bounds on the probability that the set $S \subseteq [k]$ of instances solved correctly by a query-bounded algorithm is `large', in a sense specified by an arbitrary monotone collection $\mathcal{A}$ of subsets of $[k]$.
-Generalized threshold DPTs of this form were shown recently by Holenstein and Schoenebeck~\cite{HS10} in the circuit model, for a rich class of computational tasks called `weakly verifiable puzzles' (as usual in the circuit model, these DPTs require $T'$ to shrink with $k$).
+Threshold DPTs have been proved for a variety of models, including, recently, for arbitrary Boolean functions in the quantum query model \cite{LR11}. \cite{Ung} showed how to derive threshold DPTs from XOR lemmas, and recent work of \cite{IK10} gave a way to derive threshold DPTs from sufficiently strong DPTs; see also the earlier works cited in~\cite{Ung, IK10}.
+However, the results of \cite{IK10} do not apply for our purposes, and the threshold DPT we prove is more general than we'd get by applying the results of \cite{Ung} to our XOR lemma.
+In any case the proof of our threshold DPT is, we feel, quite natural, and actually forms the basis for the proof of our XOR lemma.
+Our method for proving threshold DPTs applies to very general threshold events: we give bounds on the probability that the set $S \subseteq [k]$ of instances solved correctly by a query-bounded algorithm is ``large,'' in a sense specified by an arbitrary monotone collection $\mathcal{A}$ of subsets of $[k]$.
+Generalized threshold DPTs of this form were shown recently by \cite{HS11} in the circuit model, for a rich class of computational tasks called ``weakly verifiable puzzles;'' as usual in the circuit model, these DPTs require $T'$ to shrink with $k$.
 Our techniques appear unrelated to theirs.